rollthecloudinc/quell/README.md

 Low dependance on specific infrastructure configurations or environments.

-# Stack
+# Technology

 A+ (Angular + AWS)

 Low energy consumption fit for preservation of the environment.

-* No bulky servers
+No bulky servers
-* No physical infrastructure
+No physical infrastructure
-* No resource hog databases
+No resource hog databases

 # Architecture